sauce-archives/Groovy-Geb-Spock-Gradle-Selenium/README.md

 1. There may be additional latency when using a remote webdriver to run tests on Sauce Labs.
 Timeouts or Waits may need to be increased.
     * [Selenium tips regarding explicit waits](https://wiki.saucelabs.com/display/DOCS/Best+Practice%3A+Use+Explicit+Waits)
 2. There is currently a bug in this framework that prevents [pass/fail results from being captured programmatically](https://github.com/spockframework/spock/issues/118).
 This applies to capturing pass/fail results onto Sauce Labs.
-Currently there is planned fix for this issue within this framework.
+There is no planned fix for this issue within this framework.

 ### Resources
 ##### [Sauce Labs Documentation](https://wiki.saucelabs.com/)